Located in Kanawha County, Zerbe & Pence fights for its clients throughout the State of West Virginia

 DUI (Driving Under the Influence) and DWI (Driving While Intoxicated) Charges in West Virginia can carry significant penalties and fines, including incarceration.
 These penalties can result in the loss of driving privileges and the loss of employment.
-Zerbe & Pence PLLC has successfully defended drivers who have been arrested for DUI/DWI in West Virginia for over 40 years combined.
+Zerbe & Pence PLLC has successfully defended drivers who have been arrested for DUI/DWI in West Virginia.
 Defending a DUI/DWI case in West Virginia requires advanced knowledge of the testing methods utilized by law enforcement.

 Read more about the breath test, field sobriety tests, DUI drugs, penalties, and license revocation.
 See how the experience of Zerbe & Pence can provide a strong defense for you!

 A breath test is routinely conducted if you have been arrested and charged with driving under the influence of alcohol (DUI) in West Virginia.
 You are likely familiar with the Intoximeter EC/IR II.
 This device is utilized by law enforcement officers in West Virginia after a DUI arrest to determine an individual’s blood alcohol content (BAC).
 Contrary to what you may have heard, breath-testing devices, like the Intoximeter EC/IR II, are not without flaws and routinely produce inaccurate results in DUI cases.